stanbaek/ece487/docs/PythonTutorial.md

 ## Deliverables

 ### Deliverable 1
-Complete `sqrt.py` that computes square roots using the Newton's method of successive approximation, which says that whenever we have a guess $y$ for the value of the square root of a number $x$, we can perform a simple manipulation to get a better guess by averaging $y$ with $x/y$.
+Write a Python script that computes square roots using the Newton's method of successive approximation, which says that whenever we have a guess $y$ for the value of the square root of a number $x$, we can perform a simple manipulation to get a better guess by averaging $y$ with $x/y$.
 For example we can compute the square root of 2 as shown below

 | Guess    | Quotient          | Average                    |